 Option 2: 2 oz. cooked chicken or turkey breast, 1 Tbsp. hummus, unlimited vegetables (tomato, cucumber, bell pepper, pepperoncini), 1/2 whole-wheat pita, and 100-cal pack of almonds or walnuts

 Option 3: 3 oz. canned tuna or chicken, 2 Tbsp. plain fat-free Greek yogurt, chopped apple, celery, onion, and seasonings (such as onion powder and garlic powder) to taste, 1/2 whole-wheat pita or 1 multigrain sandwich thin with 100-cal pack of almonds or walnuts

 Dinner (choose one daily)

-Option 2: 6 oz. fish baked with 2 tsp. olive oil plus herbs and lemon juice to taste with unlimited steamed veggies with lemon juice, 1 ear of corn and 1 piece fruit, such as an apple
+Option 2: 6 oz. fish baked with 2 tsp. olive oil plus herbs and lemon juice to taste with unlimited steamed veggies with lemon juice, 1 ear of corn and 1 piece of fruit, such as an apple

-Snacks (choose one-two daily)
+Snacks (choose one or two daily)

-Option 1: 1 oz. reduced-fat cheese with 1 piece fruit or 1 fresh tomato with basil to taste
+Option 1: 1 oz. reduced-fat cheese with 1 piece of fruit or 1 fresh tomato with basil to taste